fog/fog-google/CONTRIBUTING.md

   google_json_key_location: /path/to/my-project-xxxxxxxxxxxxx.json
 ```

+Note that you need both a `.p12` and a `.json` key file for all the tests to pass.

-Then you can run all the tests:
+Then you can run all the live tests:

 ```shell
 $ rake test